 Overuse of Design Patterns

-Building features for scenarios that may never happen.
+Building features for scenarios that might never happen.

 Clean Code vs Overengineering: The Core Difference